louis103/FinalYearProject/README.md

-## FinalYearProject
+## PowerlineMobileApplication
-A project on monitoring and inspection of powerline infrastructure to ensure a reliable and safe supply of electricity to all Kenyan communities.
+A geospatial enabled mobile application for crowd-sourcing data on faulty powerline infrastructure such as power grids, power poles, transformers and electric cables.

+### Below is a description on the project structure and its working...

 ### This section forms the mobile application